nadinegerber/Python-Portfolio/README.md

 After an initial start in 2012 with HTML/CSS, I am "re-booting" my technical path in 2026 with a focus on Python, logical systems, and autonomous development.

+The mark of a great Product Designer—is prioritizing "Usability" over "Aesthetics" because a design which causes users to hunt for features or functionality to proceed, will cause frustration and vacation of the application.
+Consistency and ease of use always win.

 <br>
 <br>